How Function Execution Works

 onMembers() as the peer-to-peer counterpart of a client-server call to

 onServers().
-Because it is called from a peer of other members in the distributed system, an
+Because it is called from a peer of other members in the cluster, an

 onMembers() function invocation has access to detailed metadata and does not require the services of a locator.
-The caller invokes the function on itself, if appropriate, as well as other members in the distributed system and collects the results of all of the function executions.
+The caller invokes the function on itself, if appropriate, as well as other members in the cluster and collects the results of all of the function executions.

 Data-dependent Function on a Region shows a data-dependent function run on a region.